 Meet the Faculty

-Dr. Cal Cunningham is an Associate Professor in the Department of Head and Neck Surgery & Communications Sciences.
+Dr. Cal Cunningham is an Associate Professor in the Department of Head and Neck Surgery & Communication Sciences.
 He is the Medical Director of the Duke Cochlear Implant Program and serves as the Co-Director of the Duke Raleigh Skull Base and Cerebrovascular Center.
 He frequently lectures nationally and internationally and directs the annual resident temporal bone dissection course.
 His primary surgical interests are acoustic neuroma surgery, cochlear implantation, stapes surgery, and chronic ear disease.

 Dr. Steven J. Eliades is an Associate Professor of Head and Neck Surgery & Communication Sciences.
 Dr. Eliades's research focuses on the neural basis of vocal communication.
 In addition to his research lab, Dr. Eliades is a clinician-scientist and Otolaryngologists, with a focus in diseases of the ear, hearing, and balance (Otology).
 As part of this role, he has research interests in cochlear implants, in particular the learning and plasticity that affects implant outcome.